-It therefore follows that the phone / device does not need to be seized before a prosecution can be brought.
+It therefore follows that the phone or device does not need to be seized before a prosecution can be brought.

-Under existing case law a person may still be driving whilst the engine is running and the vehicle is stationary.
+Under existing case law, a person may be regarded as driving whilst the engine is running and the vehicle is stationary.
 This means that an individual stopped at a traffic light could be prosecuted for a mobile phone offence.
-The intention of the legislation is to promote road safety and so it will not normally be in the public interest to prosecute this offence if the driver has safely pulled over and stopped before taking hold of the phone.
+The intention of the legislation is to promote road safety.

-In any offence under s.41D of the Road Traffic Act 1988 is committed with a goods vehicle adapted to carry more than eight passengers a maximum level 4 financial penalty can be imposed.
+If any offence under Section 41D of the Road Traffic Act 1988 is committed with a goods vehicle or a vehicle adapted to carry more than eight passengers, a maximum level 4 financial penalty can be imposed.

-- using a hand-held mobile phone or other hand-held electronic equipment whether as a phone or to compose or read text messages when the driver avoidably and dangerously distracted by that use; R v Browning (2001) EWCA Crim 1831, R v Payne EWCA Crim 157;
+Using a hand-held mobile phone or other hand-held electronic equipment whether as a phone, satellite navigation or to compose or read text messages when the driver was avoidably and dangerously distracted by that use; R v Browning (2001) EWCA Crim 1831, R v Payne EWCA Crim 157.